mlebeur/Duguet_TregTconv_2016/README.txt

 - "/Raw/Duguet" contains the raw files from our MS study.
 - "/Raw/ExpressionData" contains data from the paper "Foxp3 Transcription-Factor-Dependent and -Independent Regulation of the Regulatory T Cell Transcriptional Signature" from: Jonathan A. Hill, Markus Feuerer, Kaley Tash, Sokol Haxhinasto, Jasmine Perez, Rachel Melamed, Diane Mathis, and Christophe Benoist, DOI 10.1016/j.immuni.2007.09.010.
 It also contains the R scripts used for mapping probes to gene names.
 - "/Raw/ProteomicsData" contains data from the paper "Transcription Factor 7 Limits Regulatory T Cell Generation in the Thymus" from:  Melanie M. Barra, David M. Richards, Jenny Hansson, Ann-Cathrin Hofer, Michael Delacher, Jan Hettinger, Jeroen Krijgsveld and Markus Feuerer J Immunol published online 31 August 2015.
 It also contains the tables I used for mapping protein identifiers to our data set.
-- "/MappingTables" contains tables with protein informations from the literature used for colouring figures.
+- "/MappingTables" contains tables with protein informations from the literature used for colouring figures, and the table with the mapping between raw file names and biological replicates.
 - "OutputTables" contains the result tables from the analysis.

 The files are the following: